-"Well Field Project" means an application submitted to the District for operating permits in a single purpose project that will use multiple water wells for the planned project that will be installed and developed over a period of time on an integrated basis for use in connection with the Well Field Project.
-A Well Field Project can include both wells that are to receive Operating Permits issued by the District and ASR project wells as permitted by TCEQ.
+"Well Field Project" means an application submitted to the District for Operating Permits in a single purpose water supply project that will use multiple water wells installed and developed over a period of time for use in connection with the Well Field Project.
+A Well Field Project can include wells that are to receive Operating Permits issued by the District and ASR Wells permitted by TCEQ.
 Multiple exempt wells used for a single purpose do not require a Well Field Project application or permit.